 Saturday September 22, 2018

 Check out the stats on how many google searches occur each day.
-One of the first things someone does when a business is referred to them is to search for them online.
+One of the first things someone does when a local business is referred to them is to search for them online.
 If you don't have a website then you don't exist or the perceived value of your business can decrease.

 "Google now processes over 40,000 search queries every second on average (visualize them here), which translates to over 3.5 billion searches per day and 1.2 trillion searches per year worldwide.
 The chart below shows the number of searches per year throughout Google's history."
 Internet Live Stats

 Having a website is only half of the battle, next you need to make sure it is optimized.